 We went to a checkpoint and boarded the infamous green buses.
 We ultimately made our way north to Idlib.
-We would have been arrested if we had entered a government-controlled area.
+We would have been simple request.

 This kind of forced displacement cannot be allowed to continue.
 I love Aleppo.
 I love Syria.
 It is my home.
 It is a part of me.
 I dream of one day returning to my home with my family and living in peace.